 Honestly, this Bible passage is very deep.
-In this passage, the question that Jesus asked them is what makes it very deep; “Whose image is this?
+And the question that Jesus asked them is what makes it very deep; “Whose image is this?
 And whose inscription?”
 Think about it.

 I also went to re-read other scriptures that Jesus said about money.
 For instance the ones that Jesus said about serving two masters.
 In Matthew Chapter 6 verse 24, it says, “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.”
 The same Bible passage in God’s Word Bible translation says, “No one can serve two masters.
 He will hate the first master and love the second, or he will be devoted to the first and despise the second.
 You cannot serve God and wealth.”